OgnianM/rpclib/README.md

 <h2> Serialization and RPC buffers </h2>
-MsgPack is used for serialization, custom types being passsed as arguments/return values must have a packer/unpacker. <br>
+MsgPack is used for serialization, custom types being passed as arguments/return values must have a packer/unpacker. <br>
 The library provides a way to bypass serialization by using RPC buffers, which will be written directly to the socket. <br>
 Custom types must additionally provide a default constructor, a move constructor and a move assignment operator. <br>